Powers of 3 with few nonzero bits and a conjecture of Erd\H{o}s

 \section{Lifting solutions}

 Our proofs of Theorems~\ref{T:POWERSOF2} and~\ref{T:POWERSOF3} are computational.
 In each proof, we consider a sequence of moduli $M_1, M_2, \ldots$, each dividing the next.
-Roughly speaking, we first compute the solutions to equation~\eqref{EQ:sumof2s} or~\eqref{EQ:sumof3s} in $\BZ/M_1\BZ$; then for each $i>1$ in turn we ``lift'' the solutions in $\BZ/M_{i-1}\BZ$ to solutions in $\BZ/M_i\BZ$.
-We stop when we have reached an $M_i$ where all of the summands that appear on the right-hand side of the solutions in $\BZ/M_i\BZ$ are determinate (in the sense defined in Section~\ref{S:prelim}); at that point, each solution in $\BZ/M_i\BZ$ can be lifted uniquely to a solution in the integers, if it lifts to a solution at all.
+Roughly speaking, we first compute the solutions to equation~\eqref{EQ:sumof2s} or~\eqref{EQ:sumof3s} modulo~$M_1$; then for each $i>1$ in turn we ``lift'' the solutions modulo~$M_{i-1}$ to solutions modulo~$M_i$.
+We stop when we have reached an $M_i$ where all of the summands that appear on the right-hand side of the solutions modulo~$M_i$ are determinate (in the sense defined in Section~\ref{S:prelim}); at that point, each solution modulo~$M_i$ can be lifted uniquely to a solution in the integers, if it lifts to a solution at all.

-This strategy depends on our having efficient methods for lifting a solution in $\BZ/M_{i-1}\BZ$ to a solution in $\BZ/M_i\BZ$.
+This strategy depends on our having efficient methods for lifting a solution modulo~$M_{i-1}$ to a solution modulo~$M_i$.
 In Section~\ref{S:2} we will spell out our methods more formally, but in this section we would like to give two examples to help make the methods more clear.
-For the sake of exposition, we will focus on finding solutions to equation~\eqref{EQ:sumof2s} in $\BZ/M\BZ$ for various $M$, and as we did in the introduction, we will ignore the requirement that the summands be distinct.
+For the sake of exposition, we will focus on finding solutions to equation~\eqref{EQ:sumof2s} modulo~$M$ for various $M$, and as we did in the introduction, we will ignore the requirement that the summands be distinct.